KEICALL

 Do I need a Japanese phone number?

-Can I switch from daily rental to a monthly or long-term plan later?
+Can I switch from daily rental to the Unlimited Wi-Fi Plan later?

-Yes — many customers start daily, then switch to the monthly rate or a Working Holiday / Student plan once their stay firms up.
+Yes — many customers start daily, then move to the monthly subscription once their stay firms up, prepaying a few months for the discount.
 Message us on KakaoTalk and we'll handle it.

 Do I need to sign up to use the finder?